ArthurMan100/Manufacturing-Analytics-Demo/README.md

 - Consumption history: see what materials were used for each work order

-- Cp/Cpk visualizations to monitor process performance
+- Cp/Cpk visualiaations to monitor process performance

 - Easy filtering by material, work order, or date